scottdraves/flam3/src/README.txt

 changelog:

+12/29/10 Added --version option to flam3-genome.  fixed bug in 16 bpc png image writing when using strips.  xform opacity now affects calculated width of density estimation filters.
+Release as 3.0.1.

 10/05/10 Small tweaks.
 Fuse iterations default to 15 but increase to 100 when using earlyclip. flux variation added.
 Release as 3.0.